James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 gains are real but unexplained by the mechanism we intended.
 Two concrete next directions, in order of leverage:
-1. **Give the corr branch genuine freedom**: drop LSCC (and the clean-view alignment) from the corr slice so CE + the concatenated decoder are its only pulls — the purest "free capacity" test.
+1. **Give the corr branch genuine freedom**: drop LSCC (and the clean-view alignment) from the corr slice so CE + the concatenated decoder are its only pulls, the purest "free capacity" test.
 If LSCC-on-corr is what re-anchored it, this is the fix.
 2. **Test the displacement-direction consistency explicitly** (Iteration-15 idea #3,
-   the angular-coherence term): rather than hoping the shift emerges, train `L_dir = 1 - cos(Δz, sg(δ_c))` with a per-class EMA displacement target — the one objective that directly targets rho(dir_retention, oracle) = +0.55..+0.81 and is the weakest structural commitment (direction, not magnitude).
+   the angular-coherence term): rather than hoping the shift emerges, train
+    `L_dir = 1 - cos(Δz, sg(δ_c))` with a per-class EMA displacement target, the one
+    objective that directly targets rho(dir_retention, oracle) = +0.55..+0.81 and is the weakest structural commitment (direction, not magnitude).
 Both are cheap micro re-gates (~2-3h) that test the mechanism properly before the 10h run is on the table.